Share to: share facebook share twitter share wa share telegram print page

 References

 1. ^ a b c "Czech rally demands press freedom".
 BBC News.
+BBC.
 4 January 2001.
 Retrieved 12 November 2013.

 2. ^ "Analysis: The Czech TV rebellion".
 BBC News.
+BBC.
 2 January 2001.
 Retrieved 12 November 2013.

-3. ^ Archived at Ghostarchive and the Wayback Machine: BOBOVIZE - Krize v ČT - 28.
+3. ^ Archived at Ghostarchive and the Wayback Machine: Bobovize - Krize v ČT - 28.
 12. 2000 - shrnutí událostí dne.
 YouTube.

 4. ^ Finn, Peter (4 January 2001).
 "Czechs Rally to Defend a Free Press; Demonstration Spotlights Government Deal-Making as Nation Pushes for EU Membership".
 The Washington Post.
 Washington, DC.
 Archived from the original on 10 June 2014.
 Retrieved 12 November 2013 – via HighBeam Research.

 5. ^ "Czech TV boss falls ill".
 BBC News.
+BBC.
 4 January 2001.
 Retrieved 12 November 2013.

 6. ^ "Czech Television Leader Quits; Parliamentary Debate Goes On".
 The New York Times.
-New York, NY.
+New York.
 12 January 2001.
 Retrieved 12 November 2013.

 7. ^ "Czech law set to end TV crisis".
 BBC News.
+BBC.
 24 January 2001.
 Retrieved 12 November 2013.

-8. ^ a b "Parliament sacks board; Bobosikova refuses to step down".
-Czech Radio.
+8. ^ a b "Parliament sacks board; Bobošíková refuses to step down".
+Radio Prague.
 13 January 2001.
 Retrieved 12 November 2013.

 9. ^ "Peace finally at Czech TV".
 BBC News.
+BBC.
 10 February 2001.
 Retrieved 12 November 2013.

 Kembali kehalaman sebelumnya